claudiocp/ohmydebn/README.md

 # Motivation

 Growing up, my dad introduced me to computers through his [Timex Sinclair](https://en.wikipedia.org/wiki/Timex_Sinclair) and a [Magnavox Odyssey 2](https://en.wikipedia.org/wiki/Magnavox_Odyssey_2).
 In 1984, I got a [Commodore 16](https://en.wikipedia.org/wiki/Commodore_16) for Christmas and, of course, the very first thing I typed was `PRINT "DOUG IS COOL"`.
 The first real program I wrote mapped the F1 key to do the same thing.
-So I've been using the command line and hotkeys for the past 40 years!
+So apparently I've been using the command line and hotkeys for over 40 years!

 Over the years, I transitioned from the Commodore 16 to the [Commodore 128](https://en.wikipedia.org/wiki/Commodore_128) and then into the PC world starting with an [Epson Apex](https://en.wikipedia.org/wiki/Epson_Equity).
 I had several different PC systems running [MS-DOS](https://en.wikipedia.org/wiki/MS-DOS) and [Windows 3.1](https://en.wikipedia.org/wiki/Windows_3.1).
 In December of 1997, I discovered [Linux](https://en.wikipedia.org/wiki/Linux) and my entire career changed.
 In 2008, I started the [Security Onion](https://github.com/Security-Onion-Solutions/securityonion) project to build a specialized Linux platform for cybersecurity.
 Security Onion is great for cybersecurity, but it's not designed to be a general purpose desktop environment.